misesdev/emptio/docs/orders.md

 * `closure` Should contain the expiration date of the sales order in a timestamp of seconds, just like the `created_at` field of any event.

-The event must contain the tag `o` with the value `order`, to indicate that it is an event containing sales orders and can be listed by the app.
+The event must contain the tag `o` with the value `orders`, to indicate that it is an event containing sales orders and can be listed by the app.
 It should also contain in the `content` field a serialized JSON object with the property `orders`, which holds a list of objects representing the sales orders.